pubit-one/pubit-contracts/README.md

 ## Documentation

-In-depth documentation on LandRocker and the latest deployed contracts addresses are available at [LandRocker Docs](https://whitepaper.landrocker.io/).
+In-depth documentation on LandRocker and the latest deployed contracts addresses are available at [Pubit Docs](https://whitepaper.pubit.one/).

 ## Contributing